 If your liver is damaged, you can get treatment to help prevent or slow down the health problems this can cause.
 You can also get treatments to ease symptoms.
 These include:

-Treatments for intestinal bleeding and fluid in the abdomen
+- Treatments for bleeding and fluid in your belly

-The lung treatment for AAT deficiency, called augmentation therapy, doesn't prevent or reduce liver damage.
+The lung treatment for alpha-1, called augmentation therapy, doesn't prevent or reduce liver damage, but it can slow the progression of lung disease.

 If your liver damage is life-threatening or severe, you may need a liver transplant.